If you are visiting a new city, one of the first things you should research is if you can drink the tap water there.

 If you are immunocompromised, you should check with your doctor first and follow their advice when drinking Austin’s tap water.

-This is because in a report, some sources were found to be more susceptible to microbial contamination that can cause diarrheal disease.
-To keep yourself safe, check with your doctor first.
+This is because in a report, some sources were found to be more susceptible to microbial contamination that can cause diarrhoea and disease.
+To keep yourself safe and worry free, an Austin water filtration system could be the solution for your home water supply.

 But officially, Austin’s water is safe to drink – so enjoy your trip!